 This mechanism ensures that there's user consent for those files to be accessed, and protects against rogue programs or malware accessing them.

-As a consequence, in order use a macOS app to work with your iTunes backup files, you must first grant it permission.
+As a consequence, in order to use a macOS app to work with your iTunes backup files, you must first grant it permission.

 Here's how to grant access to your iTunes backup files: